Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Interestingly, buying a condo in an apartment complex usually translates to purchasing air rights.

-This is indeed also a form of real property, but with condos you are owning a carved out lot of air within the complex.
+This is also a form of real property, but with condos, you own a carved-out lot of air within the complex.

-However, co-ops boards tend to be less stringent in both their vetting of applicants and overall number of rules for building tenants.
+However, co-op boards tend to be less stringent in vetting applicants and an overall number of rules for building tenants.

-This can make the prospect of dealing with a co-op board more attractive than interacting with their (notoriously fickle and unpredictable) co-op counterparts.
+This can make dealing with a co-op board more attractive than interacting with their (notoriously fickle and unpredictable) co-op counterparts.

-Many feel that this also makes condo boards less apt to be adversarial during the application process.
+Many feel this makes condo boards less apt to be adversarial during the application process.

-Overall, the more “relaxed” approach of such boards gives condo owners a greater sense of autonomy regarding their individual units and a greater feeling of ownership.
+Overall, such boards' more "relaxed" approach gives condo owners greater autonomy regarding their units and a more incredible feeling of ownership.

-There are, however, some condo boards that ‘act like co-op boards’ and flex their collective muscles—often to keep “undesirable” applicants out, or to counter the actions and decisions of existing owners that a board opposes.
+However, some condo boards act like co-op boards and flex their collective muscles—often to keep "undesirable" applicants out or to counter the actions and decisions of existing owners that a board opposes.

-Since the more owner-friendly disposition of most condo boards tends to be checked off as a plus, it’s no surprise that many buyers are leery, and often steer clear, of condos with aggressive boards.
+Since the more owner-friendly disposition of most condo boards tends to be checked off as a plus, it's no surprise that many buyers are cautious and often steer clear of condos with aggressive boards.

 Virtually all condo buildings have common areas and amenities that unit owners co-own and split upkeep costs for.